 Some parents take their babies to their local general practice where the doctor (GP) or practice nurse will give the vaccine.
 Others take their babies to a vaccination clinic run by nurses.
-The majority of Aboriginal Community Controlled Health Services also give vaccinations.
+The majority of Aboriginal Community Controlled Health Services also offer influenza vaccination.
 Vaccination appointments can run differently in different places but this is a rough guide to what you can expect on the day.

 - Appointments usually begin with a health check.
 Your doctor or nurse will ask you how you and your baby are going.
 They will ask if you have any questions for them.
 They’ll measure and weigh your baby.
 And they will write some notes in your baby’s health record booklet to help you keep track of how they’re growing and developing.

 - Once that’s done, the doctor or nurse will get the vaccinations ready.
 Some doctors will ask you to go to another room where a nurse who is specially trained in vaccinating children will vaccinate your baby.